Today we’re diving into the third part in “The GAPS Diet for Dummies” series. We’ll be talking about how the damage happens to gut flora.

 There are a few more things worth mentioning.
 Certain diseases and some viruses can permanently damage gut flora.
 Surgery, chemotherapy, and radiation treatment all damage gut flora as well.

-Chronic, long term stress can even damage gut flora, as can alcoholism and exposure to toxic chemicals.
+Dr. Natasha says that chronic, long term stress can even damage gut flora, as can alcoholism and exposure to toxic chemicals.

 Know better, do better